sxyu/volrend/README.md

 The project has several repositories:

-- NeRF-SH training and PlenOctree extraction <https://github.com/sxyu/plenoctree> (To be released soon)
+- NeRF-SH training and PlenOctree extraction <https://github.com/sxyu/plenoctree>
 - PyTorch PlenOctree rendering CUDA extension <https://github.com/sxyu/svox>

 More will be released soon, we are taking a short break now.